Time for the Live Event lesson!

-The first step to accessing and getting to know the dashboard is by purchasing either the Live Pro or Premium Service plan.
+The first step to accessing and getting to know the dashboard is by purchasing either Live Stream access or Live Streaming Plus.
 Once you or your organization purchases either of these plans, you will have access to all Virtual Live features within the ‘Items’ tab in your manager portal.

 When you are producing your event through the Event.Gives Dashboard, it is best to consult with an Event Expert!
 They can connect with you over a call and walk you through how to best use the dashboard.

 The digital component of the platform is one of the most beneficial things you can use as an Event Organizer.
 Since the digital component was created, organizers have reported raising double or even triple their funds compared to past events!

 Getting to Know the Features

 In order to access "Rehearsal Mode," you will first want to navigate to the Event.Gives Live Dashboard within the ‘Items’ tab.
 The "Rehearsal Mode" feature allows you to test your event's run of the show (i.e. layout of event videos as well as any button that needs to be overlaid) without attendees being able to view the rehearsal on your event site.

 After toggling "Rehearsal Mode" to "Live," you will click on the blue "Go to Rehearsal Site" button.
 Clicking this link will open up the rehearsal site in a different tab within your browser.
 The new event browser URL should read event.gives/yourkeyword&rehearsal=1.

 The "Live Now" toggle controls when the event is Live on the event site and able to be viewed by attendees or virtual ticket holders.
 When your event is in live mode, all attendees who have access to your event can view whatever videos you play, streams you push, buttons you overlay, etc.